-The present paragraph suggests an algorithm of the following processing of results of sentiment analysis.
+The present paragraph suggests an algorithm of the following processing of results of sentiment analysis and aspect-based sentiment analysis.
 The aim of the developed algorithm is to discover latent knowledge that can be used for decision support in product quality management.
-To realize this algorithm we use the Data Mining tool - Decision Tree, since this tool is easy to understand and interpret results.
-It also can explain relations between overall sentiment of review and sentiment of each aspects by means of Boolean logic.
+To realize this algorithm we use the Data Mining method - decision tree, since it is easy to understand and interpret results.
+It also can explain relations between overall sentiment of review and sentiment of each aspect group by means of Boolean logic.